peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

 Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
 See the overload to JSONString taking a JSONOptions argument.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+The example code given in  can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Return Value:</b>